astronomer/airflow-guides/guides/logging.md

 - **Filters** (`logging.Filter`) which are used to further configure which log records to output.
 Airflow uses `SecretsMasker` as a filter to prevent sensitive information from being printed into logs.
 - **Formatters** (`logging.Formatter`) which determine the final layout of log records.
 Two formatters are predefined in Airflow: `airflow_colored` and `airflow`.

-Please see the Python documentation for more information on [methods available for the classes above](https://docs.python.org/3/library/logging.html#logger-objects), attributes of a [LogRecord object](https://docs.python.org/3/library/logging.html#logrecord-objects) and the [6 levels of logging severity](https://docs.python.org/3/library/logging.html#logging-levels) (CRITICAL, ERROR, WARNING, INFO, DEBUG and NOTSET).
+The Python documentation contains more information on [methods available for the classes above](https://docs.python.org/3/library/logging.html#logger-objects), attributes of a [LogRecord object](https://docs.python.org/3/library/logging.html#logrecord-objects), and the [6 levels of logging severity](https://docs.python.org/3/library/logging.html#logging-levels) (CRITICAL, ERROR, WARNING, INFO, DEBUG and NOTSET).

 The four default loggers in Airflow each have a handler with a predefined log destination as well as one of the two formatters assigned: